spoutcraft/LegacyLauncher/README.md

 Like the project?
 Feel free to [donate] to help continue development!

 ## What is Spoutcraft?
+Spoutcraft is a modified version of the Minecraft client, which you can access through the the Spoutcraft Launcher, and when connecting to a server with SpoutPlugin, it allows you to unlock most of the features of SpoutPlugin, such as custom blocks, items, texture packs, etc. It also gives several speed improvements, a minimap, an overview map, custom shaders, etc.

 [![Spoutcraft][Logo]][Homepage]
 [Homepage] | [Forums] | [Twitter] | [Facebook]